 (H) Following severe flooding in 2007, the wooden floor of the Hall had to be re-laid and at this time the stage area was removed.
 The kitchen needed some new units installed and a new boiler was mounted on the wall.

 It is not clear from the documents examined for this article when exactly the name of the hall became ‘Wickhamford Memorial Hall’.
-It may have been after the conclusion of the Great War, but the memorial plaque in the building gives details of those who died in both World Wars.
-This might indicate that the name was adopted after 1945.
+As mentioned above, this seems to have occurred in 1947.
 On 9th November 1951 a new Trustees’ Declaration document refers to ‘Wickhamford Parish Room and Club (now sometimes known as “Wickhamford Memorial Hall”)’.
 This would seem to show that, at that time, the ‘Memorial Hall’ name was a recent adoption.

 The Memorial Hall continues to be used by village groups, and those from elsewhere, for regular meetings and for parties.